Islamic New Year Fast Facts

 (CNN)Here is a look at the Islamic New Year.

-The next Islamic New Year begins on the evening of September 10, 2018.
+The next Islamic New Year begins for American Muslims on the evening of August 20, 2020.

 Exact date varies depending on method used to determine start of new year: using local moon-sighting or using astronomical calculations for new moon.